TT scale: British TT:120

 On the same date as PECO's unveiling of their range, UK-based manufacturer Gaugemaster announced plans to introduce a new range of products for TT:120 scale, which could have included Class 66 locomotives, subject to demand.
 In their October 2022 newsletter Gaugemaster stated, "Following Hornby’s news that they have developed an expansive range of TT:120 products which they intend to supply exclusively via their own website, it makes little or no commercial sense for us to develop a complimentary range of products in this scale."

 In October 2022, British brand Hornby released its new range of TT:120.
 Two train sets are being offered, with four series of locomotives and rolling stock available.
-This range is currently only available from Hornby's own website and it is not available from other retailers, except in Australia where it is sold via a third party distributor.
+This range was only available from Hornby's own website and it was not available from other retailers in the UK.
+In Australia it is sold via a third party distributor.
+Starting in October 2023 TT:120 became available via a number of retail outlets.